Why are Fun Friday Virtual Activities Valuable?

-You can also use the following activities to break the ice:
+You can also use the following Fun Friday games to break the ice:

 - Picture of your life (30-60 minutes).
 Ask team members to share one photo that represents an important aspect of their life.
 Everyone should explain to the group why this photo really matters.
-This exercise is especially useful when everyone is still getting to know each other.
+This Fun Friday activity idea is especially useful when everyone is still getting to know each other.

-After introductions, move on to games that are focused on destressing and uniting the team Here are some examples of Fun Friday themes for team-building games and activities that have worked well at Exadel meetings:
+After introductions, move on to games that are focused on destressing and uniting the team Here are some examples of Fun Friday online games and activities that have worked well at Exadel meetings: